Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 What about disruption to other roadway users?

-WisDOT will not install shoulder rumbles in areas where horse and buggy travel is known.
+WisDOT typically will not install shoulder rumbles in areas where Amish horse and buggy travel is known.

 Noise occurs only infrequently, when a vehicle is errant.
-WisDOT is installing rumbles on over 500 miles statewide in rural locations along high speed facilities.
-Rumbles save lives and have been dubbed "the sound of safety."
+WisDOT continues to install rumbles along 2-lane, rural, high speed facilities.
+Rumbles save lives and have been dubbed "The sound of safety."

 Are center line rumbles installed in passing and no-passing areas?